teambit/dependabot-bit/README.md

 # Update Bit Components with GitHub's Dependabot

+Solve the problem of updating consuming projects of your components by utilizing Dependabot and Bit together.
+This way when new versions of components are available you get automated PRs to update the components you consume.

 This repository contains example configuration and workflow for how a project that depends on Bit Components as packages in `package.json` can utilize GitHub's Dependabot feature to get automated PRs for updating dependencies.

 ## What you need?